 VISITS BY PARENTS OR OTHER FAMILY MEMBERS:

-After your arrival, we look forward to welcoming you to an Intro Camp, which will take place in the town of Bjerringbro from 23rd of January to 26th of January 2020.
+After your arrival, we look forward to welcoming you to an Intro Camp, which will take place in the town of Odense from the 3rd – the 5th of February 2023.

 The Intro Camp is our Inbound Orientation, and it is mandatory for all students coming to Denmark to participate.
 You will meet a team of committed teachers, who will prepare you for many of the challenges you will be facing during your year in Denmark.
 You will be introduced to the Danish lifestyle, culture and language.
 This will be most helpful to you when you set out, on your life in Danish families and school.

-The Intro Camp is paid by Multi District Denmark and is free of charge for you.
+The Intro Camp is paid for by Multi-District Denmark and is free of charge for you.